Travinkel/belsign-photo-doc/docs/architecture/bootstrap_architecture_changes.md

 ### 1. Created New Main Class

-A new `Main` class was created in the `com.belman` package (root package) to replace the existing `Main` class in the `com.belman.repository.bootstrap` package.
+A new `Main` class was created in the `com.belman` package (root package) to replace the existing `Main` class in the `com.belman.dataaccess.bootstrap` package.
 The new class is not tied to any specific layer and serves as the entry point for the application, coordinating bootstrapping across the three layers.

 ```java
 package com.belman;